 Getting Tooth Implants

 The tooth implant is surgically implanted into the jawbone.
-Four implants are inserted to provide proper support.
+A minimum of four implants are inserted to provide proper support for Full-Arch Restoration.
 Temporary teeth are created at a lab and will then be attached to the implants.
 Patients keep the temporary teeth until their jaw is fully healed.
 At that point, the dentist will replace the temporary teeth with permanent ones.

 How Long Does It Take to Get Dental Implants?

 It will depend on how many dental implants are being added.
 If there is just one, it can often be done in about half an hour.
 When there is more than one, it could take up to an hour.
 Those who are getting a full jaw of replacements will find that the procedure could take between two and three hours.
 The dentist will let patients know the timeline for getting the implants.
 Each patient is different, which means that the timeline can vary.